DVM | Clinic Founder

 Dr. David S. Rosene is married with two daughters.
 He is a 1984 graduate of the Tufts University School of Veterinary Medicine.
 Dr. Rosene also holds a Bachelor of Arts degree in Anthropology and Psychology from Washington University in St. Louis and a Master of Philosophy degree in Anthropology (Primate Behavior) from Yale University.
 His wife, Julie Sattler Rosene, is currently the Director of Special Projects at the Diederich College of Communication at Marquette University as well as a Lecturer for the college.
 Julie is also a co-founder of the Betty Brinn Children’s Museum.
 Dr. Rosene's older daughter, Emily, has earned her MD degree from the Tufts University School of Medicine as well as a Master of Public Health from the Harvard University School of Public Health.
 She recently completed a residency program in Family Medicine at Tufts University in Boston.
 His younger daughter, Erin, has earned a Master of Arts in Hispanic Language and Literatures as well as a Master of Arts in Modern Foreign Language Education from Boston University.
 She is a Foreign Language teacher at a high school in the Boston area where she is teaching classes in French, Spanish and Italian.
-While away from the office, Dr. Rosene enjoys spending time with his family, going to the movies, water skiing and playing soccer, as well as taking care of his crazy Golden Retrievers, Willow and Teddy.
+While away from the office, Dr. Rosene enjoys spending time with his family, going to the movies, water skiing and playing soccer, as well as taking care of his crazy Golden Retriever, Willow.

 Dr. Audrey Whang, a native of Cleveland, Ohio, attended Case Western Reserve University, earning a Bachelor's Degree in Biology in 1989.
 She then moved to Chicago, completing a Master's Degree in Biology at Loyola University of Chicago in 1991.
 Dr. Whang finished her education by completing a D.V.M. degree in 1995 at The Ohio State University.